Buuz135/ore-dowsing/README.md

 This Minecraft mod provides items called Dowsing Rods which can help find ores and other blocks.
 When you right-click with a Dowsing Rod it highlights ores which it finds in a cube around you (sized from 9x9x9 to 17x17x17 depending on the tier).
-Which ores it highlights are also dependent on the tier.
+Which ores it highlights is also dependent on the tier.
 See [the wiki](https://github.com/rosche/ore-dowsing/wiki) for more details.

 Requirements